v-finance/camelot/doc/sphinx/source/doc/models.rst

 Those are :

- * :class:`camelot.core.orm.entity.Entity` is the declarative base class provided by Camelot for all classes that are mapped to the database
+ * :class:`camelot.core.orm.Entity` is the declarative base class provided by Camelot for all classes that are mapped to the database, and is a subclass of :class:`camelot.core.orm.entity.EntityBase`

  * :class:`camelot.admin.entity_admin.EntityAdmin` is the base class that describes how an `Entity` subclass should be represented in the GUI

  * :class:`sqlalchemy.schema.Column` describes a column in the database and a field in the model

- * :module:`sqlalchemy.types` contains the various column types that can be used
+ * :mod:`sqlalchemy.types` contains the various column types that can be used

 Next a model can be defined: